Clute, Texas: Mammoth discovery

-In November 2003, a mammoth was found buried in a sand pit in Clute by a backhoe operator for Vernor Material & Equipment Co.
-The operator uncovered a pair of tusks in the pit near Brazoswood High School.
-This was believed to be remains of the first-dated mammoth discovered on the Texas Gulf Coast.
+In November 2003, a pair of mammoth tusks were found buried in a sand pit near Brazoswood High School by a backhoe operator.
+They are believed to be remains of the first-dated mammoth discovered on the Texas Gulf Coast.

-The mammoth was judged to be about 38,000 years old, judging from the age of logs recovered near the site.
-The mammoth was considered to be a Columbian mammoth.
-These mammoths were slightly larger and less hairy than their famous cousin, the wooly mammoth.
-In addition, fossil logs and remains of bison, horse, deer and turtle are present, providing a glimpse of a unique Ice Age environment buried 35' below the surface, said Robson Bonnichsen, director of the Center for the Study of the First Americans.
+The mammoth was judged to be about 38,000 years old, judging from the age of logs recovered near the site, and was considered to be a Columbian mammoth.
+These mammoths were slightly larger and less hairy than their famous cousin, the woolly mammoth.
+In addition, fossil logs and remains of bison, horse, deer and turtle are present, providing a glimpse of a unique Ice Age environment buried 35 feet below the surface, said Robson Bonnichsen, director of the Center for the Study of the First Americans.

+There is now a restaurant/museum of the same name to honor the discovery.